 Alison worked in the City as a fund manager, then left to have children, juggling looking after a young family and trading derivatives in the attic.
 As the children grew older she decided the time had come for a radical change of career and started Bachtrack with David.
 A serial “crafter”, Alison has always loved the arts and music and is most happy taking on a big project while listening to music from Bach to Mahler.
 When not working, she plays tennis and cooks (although not simultaneously).

-is classical editor at Bachtrack.
-Mark is a keen operagoer and has a wide range of musical interests, including all things Russian and French.
+is Classical Editor at Bachtrack.
+He is a keen operagoer and has a wide range of musical interests, including all things Russian and French.
 He was educated at the University of Winchester (Education) where he is still amazed how he was able to smuggle Verdi’s (and Schiller’s) Don Carlos

 into his History dissertation.
 He comes to Bachtrack after four years’ writing for Opera Britannia.
-He also writes for International Record Review
+He also writes for Sinfini

 , making a major contribution to the 2013 Verdi bicentenary.
 His 10-page survey of Don Carlo(s)

 on disc is his proudest achievement in print to date.

 is the marketing and communications officer at Bachtrack.
 Having graduated from the University of Cambridge with a BA in English in 2013, she has since worked for an Arts and Culture PR firm, and in digital marketing.
 Anna spent most of her teenage summers playing orchestral and chamber music, and is determined that working at Bachtrack will encourage her to coax her violin out from under her bed.

 is sales executive at Bachtrack.
 Simon graduated from the Royal Northern College of Music in 2012 and in his spare time he is an instrumental teacher and music arranger.
 Simon is a keen cyclist and has also participated in both the Berlin and Rome marathons.